rex-9/Reactive-Earn2Learn/README.md

 The platform to keep track of the Learning Journey of the E2Lers.

+This is the Frontend of the E2L platform.

 Here is the [backend of the E2L](https://github.com/rex-9/E2L-BE)

 ## Getting Started